A Note from Kevin Landwehr, Creative Director

 I’m an idea guy at Nothing Something.
-Some designers wear many different hats; mine say creative director, branding specialist, and experience designer.
+Designers these days wear many different hats; mine say creative director, brand strategist, experience designer.
 It isn’t important what we’re called, it’s what we create that matters: A look, feel, intellect & spirit for somebody else’s dream.
 In the end, You’ll judge your career by whether you’ve enjoyed your work, made money for your benefactors, and made the world a more beautiful place.

-“As a marketing director working primarily in the digital space, it was an absolute revelation to take it further, and design branded spaces.
-Observing people interacting inside our designs enhanced our understanding of how we connect customers to a brand, a product, a website, SaaS, and more.”
+“As a creative strategy guy working in the digital world, it was beneficial to take it further and design branded interior spaces.
+It enhanced our understanding of how we connect customers to brands, products, websites, SaaS, and more.”

 I savor the knowledge we’ve helped companies tell their story with maximum impact across social, digital, and print outlets.
 I’ve embraced each new communications project with crisp inspiration and sharp attention to the end result.